Cameron Davis (lawyer): Great Lakes Restoration Initiative

 In his FY2010 budget, President Obama had established the Great Lakes Restoration Initiative to fund the work of 16 federal agencies within 11 Interagency Task Force departments.
 Shortly after his appointment, Davis helped write the Action Plan guiding some $300 million per year under this presidential program to clean up Areas of Concern, prevent invasive species, restore habitat, reduce land-based pollution and ensure accountability.
 The Task Force, including the White House Council on Environmental Quality, Department of Interior, Department of Agriculture, and others, along with several of the region's governors, released the Action Plan, which received praise from Washington Post commentator David Broder.

-Also at this time, he helped establish the Asian Carp Regional Coordinating Committee to create a strategy and guided the Initiative to fund work to address the imminent threat of the fish showing signs of moving toward the Great Lakes.
+Also at this time, he helped establish the Invasive Carp Regional Coordinating Committee to create a strategy and guided the Initiative to fund work to address the imminent threat of the fish showing signs of moving toward the Great Lakes.
 He also helped develop an Administration policy on offshore wind energy and the National Ocean Policy Implementation Plan.

 In September 2012, EPA Administrator Lisa P. Jackson signed an updated U.S.-Canada Great Lakes Water Quality Agreement, which continued efforts to clean up Great Lakes Areas of Concern and included new provisions on invasive species, helping communities prepare for changes in the climate, and rebuilding habitat.
-Davis served as a lead negotiator.
+Davis served as a lead negotiator with the U.S. EPA and U.S. State Department.

 In 2012, he began working to build support within the Administration for another five years and, in March 2013, the White House announced its commitment, with Davis coordinating the effort to unify stakeholders around development of a new Action Pan.
 In September 2014, during a meeting of Great Lakes mayors about drinking water following the shutdown of Toledo's water system the month before, the Administration unveiled its second Great Lakes Restoration Initiative action plan.
 The program has been praised as a model bipartisan, results-oriented federal conservation initiative.